canelhasmateus/diamond/vault/permanent/reverseProxies.md

 * It is very common to "[[tamper]]" the requests when doing this, e.g add requests [[headers]].

-* Since it is operating at Layer 7 via http - a stateless protocol - it is very possible that further requests establish a new TCP connection with the same server, or even other servers.
+* Since it is operating at Layer 7 via HTTP - a stateless protocol - it is very possible that further requests establish a new TCP connection with the same server or even other servers.

 ```mermaid